waimea-pahyde/200DTD-firewood-customer-tracker/docs/1-sprint-1-prototype.md

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I gave this design to my end user, and the feed back was

+> No need for a search field on the wood page

 ### Changes / Improvements